-Unframed in Very Good Condition light crease on bottom left corner
+Unframed in Very Good Condition light crease on the bottom left corner

 “Sometimes in the back of my mind memories of my grandma and mothers’ lullabies resurface, leaving me with a bittersweet fragrance of joyous melancholy.